r-hub/blog/content/post/2020-11-24-url-checks/index.md

 ### Links in vignettes

 When adding links in a vignette, use the format dictated by the vignette engine and format you are using.
-Note that in R Markdown vignettes, even plain URLs (e.g. `https://r-project.org`) will be "linkified" (to `<a href="https://r-project.org">https://r-project.org</a>`).
+Note that in R Markdown vignettes, even plain URLs (e.g. `https://r-project.org`) will be "linkified" by Pandoc (to `<a href="https://r-project.org">https://r-project.org</a>`) so their validity will be checked.

 ### Links in pkgdown websites